 During undergrad, Galia earned an Honours double major in Philosophy and Classical Studies from the University of Western Ontario.
-Then, hoping to broaden her horizons, she flew over it and straight to the University of Birmingham in the United Kingdom, where she received her LL.B.
+Then, hoping to broaden her horizons, she attended the University of Birmingham in the United Kingdom, where she received her LL.B.
 (Hons) and finished in the top 20% of her class!

 An avid traveller, Galia holds a special fondness for the city of New Orleans, savoring its vibrant music, food and culture.
 Closer to home and during her free time, Galia enjoys concerts, comedy shows, basketball & hot yoga – though not all at once.
 One of her favourite thing to do, however, is to lounge around coffee shops, particularly if they have exposed brick and a mean espresso!

 At the office, Galia is always happy to lend an ear and help out whenever and wherever she can.
 With her clients, she takes a very empathetic approach.
 You see, she has this uncanny ability to conceptualize and understand what people are going through – and because of this talent, she is able to develop the best legal approach for every one of her clients.